snewcomer/rfcs/text/deprecate-store-methods.md

 ## Drawbacks

-- Users who currently implement `store.pushPayload` and `store.normalize` will have to migrate their codebases to use `store.push`.
+- Users who currently implement `store.pushPayload` and `store.normalize` will have to implement the provided recommended approach.
-- A variety of use cases may not be currently covered by `EmberData` with a functional/composable pattern including singularizing, dasherizing and camelizing types.
-However, future versions of `EmberData` will likely eliminate the need to singularize or dasherize types.
+- A variety of use cases may not be currently covered by EmberData with a functional/composable pattern including singularizing, dasherizing and camelizing types.
+However, future versions of EmberData will likely eliminate the need to singularize or dasherize types.
-- More lines of code

 ## Alternatives

+We could keep existing methods and forgo encapsulation efforts.

 ## Unresolved questions